ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

     * No Raspberry Pi 3 integrated Wifi or Bluetooth support.
   * Updated to Linux 4.1.18.
   * Updated all packages to the current version in the Ubuntu 15.10 archive.
-  * Fixed an issue where the SSH host keys were correctly regenerated on first boot.
+  * Fixed an issue where the SSH host keys were not correctly regenerated on first boot.

 ### 2015-12-21 - Ubuntu MATE 15.10.1 for Raspbery Pi 2 Update